i-am-ravi-prakash/leanrning/sql/sql.md

 A record, also called a row, is each individual entry that exists in a table.
 A record is a horizontal entity in a table.

 A column is a vertical entity in a table that contains all information associated with a specific field in a table.

+**NOTE**: SQL keywords are not case-sensitive. select is the same as SELECT